The National Videogame Museum

 We’re gearing up right now to offer you more ways to play and learn at home, so watch this space for more news on our lockdown activities!

 Do you want to help rewrite Scrooge’s Christmas adventures and learn how to create an interactive story in Twine?
-The National Videogame Museum and Sheffield Libraries will be running a free online workshop on the 12th December to show you how to get involved!
+Click here to find out how to take part.

 After the announcement today (26th November 2020) that Sheffield will be placed into an increased Tier 3 lockdown, we can confirm that the Museum will not be able to reopen on 4th December as we had originally planned.